SEO, PPC, or social media. Which should your business start with?

 3. You are testing a new offer.

 Before you invest 6 months of SEO into a product page, run $500 in ads.
-If nobody clicks or buys, the product has a problem — not the channel.
+If nobody clicks or buys, the product has a problem.
+Not the channel.
 PPC gives you market feedback faster than any other channel.
 See how we run PPC campaigns →

-When to start with SEO
+Book a free audit →When to start with SEO

 4. Your buyers research before they buy.